-I use it for all of my emails to make sure that I sound like an intelligent, respectable professional that actually knows how to write properly.
+I use it for all of my emails or when I write my essay free to make sure that I sound like an intelligent, respectable professional that actually knows how to write properly.
 As a student, you’re going to have to email your professors, important people for internships and your boss at work, and you will definitely want to communicate with them mistake-free.
 Also, if you have a class where you need make discussion posts, Grammarly is a huge life saver and catches all the little mistakes that don’t get underlined, which could bring your grade up from say a B+ to an A-.

 3. Read More